Slythepaw/Zakreble/README.md

-<h1 align="center">Hi 👋, I'm Zakreble</h1>
+<h1 align="center">Hi 👋, I'm Zakreble </h1>
-<h3 align="center">Passionate content creator and aspiring full-stack developer.</h3>
+<h3>Passionate content creator and aspiring full-stack developer.</h3>

-I'm one of the early Polish internet creators who has been producing content on YouTube since 2011.
+<p align="left">I'm one of the early Polish internet creators who has been producing content on YouTube since 2011.
 My content spans across gaming, popular science, and lifestyle topics.
 I also conduct live streams on Twitch and am venturing into other social media platforms.

 Seeking avenues for growth, I decided to embark on a programming journey, starting with the 2023 Harvard CS50x course.
 Currently, I'm learning full-stack web development through Udemy.